Lambda-3/WikipediaAPI/README.md

         -v $(pwd)/logs:/usr/share/wikipedia/logs \
         wikiapi

-Or use the `docker-compose.yml` file to download the image from hub.docker.com and run it immediately.
+Or use the `docker-compose.yml` file to pull the prebuilt image from hub.docker.com and run it immediately.
+If you do this, you only need this file and a config file in `conf/wikipedia.local.conf` and a `conf/logback.xml` to configure logging.

     docker-compose up